restatedev/examples/typescript/templates/cloudflare-worker/README.md

 This template includes a GitHub Actions workflow setup for automated deployment.

-Create your CloudFlare Worker project.
+Create your Cloudflare Worker project.
 You can do so by running:

 ```shell
 npx wrangler deploy